feast-dev/feast/README.md

 ### Common issues

+This is a list of common issues experienced while getting familiar with the framework!
+If you discover other issues or find that the solution did not solve your problem feel free to contribute with your findings.

 * Issue: Connection timeout (feast core/serving) issue when running the e2e batch test via Docker
   Solution: In most of the cases we found that the issue was caused by the jars not being in the folder and causing